 Cream - a heavy or whipping cream, has approximately 35-37% milk fat.
 This can be substituted with Orley Whip (South African product) which is a non-dairy creamer that mimics cream.

-Peppermint crisp is the chocolate that is traditionally used to give this dessert its minty flavor.
-Peppermint crisps can usually be bought from South African shops across the globe.
-There is also an Australian version of this chocolate.
+Peppermint Crisp is the chocolate that is traditionally used in this dessert and gives it that delicious minty flavor.
+Peppermint crisps (invented in the 1960s in South Africa) consist of a bright green crispy minty filling that is enrobed in milk chocolate.
+These chocolates can usually be found in the international food aisle, from specialty South African shops around the globe.
+There is also an Australian version of this chocolate which can usually be found in New Zealand and Australian Woolworths.

 Alternative to peppermint crisp or aero mint, add 1 to 2 teaspoons of peppermint or spearmint extract into the cream mixture, paired with a Cadbury flake or similar type of chocolate.

-Tennis biscuits (also sold by South African shops) can be substituted with plain vanilla biscuits or any thin coconut biscuit.
-Alternatively, sprinkle about ⅓ of a cup of toasted desiccated coconut on top of a thin plain vanilla biscuit to mimic the coconut flavor.
+Tennis biscuits (also sold by South African shops) and thin square coconut tea biscuits.
+These can be substituted with any coconut tea biscuit such as Nice biscuits.
+Or with any plain vanilla biscuit.
+You can also sprinkle about ⅓ of a cup of toasted desiccated coconut on top of the biscuit layers to mimic the coconut flavor.

 Step 1 - Place the caramel treat in a bowl and mix with a spoon or fork to loosen up the caramel.
 Set aside.